PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockA/README.md

-# Block A - Analytics Translator
+# Block A - Digital Transformation

 A creative project brief is like an open invitation.
 It invites an individual to propose their own creative vision while still giving a clear direction on the desired outcomes.